How to Get a Job in Dubai from India - Step-by-Step 2025

 - Construction & Engineering: civil, MEP, project engineers, site supervisors.

 Instead of "any job in Dubai," pick 2-3 role families you'd genuinely want to grow in.
-Start that shortlisting with the Career Clarity Quiz.
+Start that shortlisting with the Take free career snapshot quiz.

 Dubai CV Format vs Indian Resume Format (for Indians)